Windhoek Travel Guide

 Windhoek © Bries

 The small capital of the country, Windhoek is an attractive city situated in the Central Highlands and surrounded by hills and mountains.
-Namibia's largest city, it occupies its geographic and economic heart and is a good base for further travel in the country.
+Namibia's largest city, it occupies the country's geographic and economic heart and is a good base for further travel and exploration.

 The city centre is characterised by historic German colonial architecture and imposing modern structures.
 Dominating the skyline is the striking German Lutheran church, Christuskirche, a mixture of Art Nouveau and neo-Gothic design, and the Titenpalast, or 'Ink Palace', the parliament building from where the sparsely populated country is governed.